 Besides acquiring CHP elsewhere and then depositing it on Coin, there's another way to add this token to your account balance.
 You can transfer some of your USDT holdings into CHP right at the cashier.

+Payouts at CoinPoker follow a similar process as deposits.
+You can employ Bitcoin, USDT, USDC, WEPE, or CHP to retrieve your funds.
 According to our contacts at CoinPoker, there's no limit to the maximum amount you can withdraw at one time.
 However, you may need to contact support to have your payout expedited if it's very high because the software seems to have a limit of $25,000 or $50,000 at a time, at least for certain coins.

 Users can expect to receive their withdrawals within a few hours if using Bitcoin.
 CHP, ETH, and USDT payouts are processed even more quickly, sometimes within a few minutes.